masteringapi/attendees/README.md

 ### Building using Docker

 The [Dockerfile](/Dockerfile) contains a multistage build, this will both compile the java code and create an image.
-You can simply run `docker build -t <your-org>/attendees .` Once the build has completed run using `docker run -p 8080:8080 -p 9090:9090 <your-org>/attendees`
+You can simply run `docker build -t <your-org>/attendees .`
+Once the build has completed run using `docker run -p 8080:8080 -p 9090:9090 <your-org>/attendees`

 ### Running using DockerHub

-You can run the latest example directly from our [DockerHub](https://hub.docker.com/r/masteringapi/attendees) using `docker run -p 8080:8080 -p 9090:9090 masteringapi/attendees`.
+You can run the latest example directly from our [DockerHub](https://hub.docker.com/r/masteringapi/attendees) using:
+`docker run -p 8080:8080 -p 9090:9090 masteringapi/attendees`.

 ## Querying the Attendees Service